 You may have heard of freeware that allow you to recover deleted files from your Windows operating system – but what if you were working with the Windows Registry and you accidentally deleted a registry key?

-Well, we always recommend that you backup the registry or create a system restore point first, before working in it, but a situation can arise where you find that you don’t have a backup and you have erroneously deleted a key.
+Well, we always recommend that you backup the registry or create a system restore point first, before working in it, but a situation can arise where you find that you don’t have a backup, and you have erroneously deleted a key.
 In such a case, restoring the backed up registry or reverting back to the created system restore point would be the best option to recover the deleted registry key.

-Well, this is where freeware Yaru can help you!
+Freeware Yaru can help you too!
 If you delete a registry key by mistake, Yaru scans for and tries to list the deleted registry keys.
 Right clicking the deleted items will give you an option to Export the key/s to a file, which can then be easily imported back to the registry.
 It is not only able to find deleted registry keys, but it can even provide additional details like where the key/s were deleted from.